 Summary

-This CWP project aims to reduce COVID-19 related grief in Harlem’s Black community by partnering Columbia researchers with local faith leaders and other community leaders to address intense and pervasive grief that has emerged as a result of the pandemic.
+This CWP project aimed to reduce COVID-19 related grief in Harlem’s Black community by partnering Columbia researchers with local faith leaders and other community leaders to address intense and pervasive grief that has emerged as a result of the pandemic.

 Deaths from COVID-19 are twice as high in Black communities in the United States as in white communities, according to recent data from the CDC.
 Additionally, studies show that inequities and disparities interfere with the process of adapting to loss.
 While attempts have been made to address the causes of these health disparities, less attention has been given to how to address and alleviate the Black community’s persistent, pervasive grief in the context of the COVID-19 pandemic.